cw-infinite/impressSean/README.md

 ### The 5-Day Sprint

 This project was built under a tight constraint: **5 days from concept to MVP.**
-To maximize velocity and learning, no testing required, no 100% type-safety, and wrote code with AI-assisted coding to accelerate boilerplate and architecture logic, allowing me to focus on the core interactions and UI flow.
+To maximize velocity and learning, no testing required, no 100% type-safety, and wrote code with AI assistance to accelerate boilerplate and architecture logic, allowing me to focus on the core interactions and UI flow.

-### 🛠 Tech Stack
+### Tech Stack

 To create a snappy, responsive design experience, I selected: